 Finally, we considered whether each insurer's quality of customer service represented a good investment on the part of its policyholders.
 We looked at the following metrics:

-NAIC Complaint Index: The National Association of Insurance Commissioners (NAIC) calculates the Complaint Index by dividing the number of complaints an insurer receives by its market share.
+NAIC complaint index: The National Association of Insurance Commissioners (NAIC) calculates the complaint index by dividing the number of complaints an insurer receives by its market share.
 A company's expected number of complaints is represented by the benchmark 1.0.
-A Complaint Index less than 1.0 signifies that an insurance provider receives fewer complaints than its size would suggest.
+A complaint index of less than 1.0 signifies that an insurance provider receives fewer complaints than its size would suggest.

-A.M.
-Best financial strength ratings: A.M.
-Best evaluates the ability of insurers to meet their financial obligations, especially in times right after a catastrophic event or during a recession.
+AM Best financial strength rating: AM Best evaluates the ability of insurers to meet their financial obligations, especially in times right after a catastrophic event or during a recession.
 Scores are awarded on a conventional grading scale.

-On average, the cheapest cities are Athol and Ayer, where coverage costs about $400.
-Conversely, Boston's $1,500 average price is by far the most expensive in Massachusetts for motorcycle insurance.
+On average, the cheapest cities are Fitchburg and Leominster, where coverage costs about $525.
+Conversely, Boston's $1,519 average price is by far the most expensive in Massachusetts for motorcycle insurance.

 Massachusetts motorcycle insurance requirements

 Like most states, Massachusetts requires its drivers to carry insurance.
-Massachusetts's motorcycle owners are legally required to carry insurance for liability, property damage, personal injury protection and un/underinsured drivers.
+Massachusetts' motorcycle owners are legally required to carry insurance for bodily injury liability, property damage liability, personal injury protection and uninsured/underinsured drivers.